i-am-rehan/Analyze-network-attacks/README.md

-# 🛡️ Analyze Network Attacks – SYN Flood Case Study
+# 🛡️ SYN Flood Case Study – Network Attack Analysis & Incident Response

 This project presents a practical analysis of a simulated network-layer attack.
 The investigation reveals a **SYN flood DoS attack** that disrupted normal employee access to the company's web service.